rendall/icebreakers/QUESTIONS.md

   * Among your friends, what are you best known for?
   * Did you have a nickname when you were growing up?
   * Do you believe in ghosts?
-  * Do you collect anything?
   * Do you ever think your parents gave you the wrong name?
   * Do you secretly think you're your parents' favorite child?
   * Have any of your teachers ever sworn in class?
-  * Have you ever been mistaken for someone famous?
   * Have you ever eaten an entire pizza by yourself?
-  * Have you ever met anyone famous?
   * Have you ever played hooky?
-  * Have you ever won a contest?
   * Have you returned any purchases recently?
   * How did you meet your best friend?
   * How did you spend your first paycheck?
-  * How do you feel about clowns?
   * How long do you think you'd last in a zombie apocalypse?
   * How old were you when you got your first cell phone?
   * If the company had a mascot, what do you think it should be?
   * If there was no dress code, how would you dress for work?
-  * If you could be on any game show, which would you choose?
   * If you could choose to remain an age forever, what age would you choose?
   * If you could go to outer space for free, as a tourist, would you do it?
-  * If you could have any new skill instantly, what would you choose?
   * If you could have any view out your office window, what would you choose?
   * If you could only have three apps on your phone, which would you choose?
   * If you could time travel, would you go back in time to meet your ancestors, or forward in time to meet your descendants?